ScriptAlchemist/jot_zettelkasten/zet/reactjs/hooks/prefers_dark_mode.md

 * We always remove the event listeners we added:
   - `return () => mediaQuery.removeEventListener('change', handler);`
+  - When this component is destroyed the `useEffect` will run this return function.

 * `[]` no dependencies, but it does load once.
 Using no `[]` would force a re-render every time.

+* Returns the `value`.
+It is auto set to `true`.
+Which would be `dark mode`